-At that time, I had no idea Souchi would be a knitwear line as my plan was to design clothing and opening a boutique in San Francisco - but life stepped in and because of the first of many happy accidents, I was told I was one elective short for graduation.
-I chose a knitting class which brought to life my first hand loomed sweater: a men's style crew neck sweater.
-What no one knew was that through novice and, more importantly, unrepeatable knitting mistakes, this sweater was more like a piece intentionally influenced by my idols Rei Kawakubo and Yohji Yamamoto.
-I loved that sweater and wore it out the day after I graduated at which point I was stopped on the street and asked where I bought my sweater.
-I said, with the biggest leery looking grin (I now knew about the unrepeatable mistakes), 'I made it'.
-This woman, a san francisco based shop owner, bought 10 on the spot.
-Of course, I took the order, I could rem-ist-ake this sweater, I was a designer!
+at that time, i had no idea souchi would be a knitwear line as my plan was to design clothing and opening a boutique in san francisco - but life stepped in and because of the first of many happy accidents, i was told i was one elective short for graduation. i chose a knitting class which brought to life my first hand loomed sweater: a men's style crew neck sweater. what no one knew was that through novice and, more importantly, unrepeatable knitting mistakes, this sweater was more like a piece intentionally influenced by my idols rei lawakubo and yohji yamamoto. i loved that sweater and wore it out the day after i graduated at which point i was stopped on the street and asked where i bought my sweater. i said, with the biggest leery looking grin (i now knew about the unrepeatable mistakes), 'i made it'. this woman, a san francisco based shop owner, bought 10 on the spot. of course, i took the order, i could rem-ist-ake this sweater, i was a designer!

-I started knitting souchi sweaters in my 250 sq ft apt in san francisco.
-I loved the look of a hand loomed sweater: the rolled seams and the rumpled lived in look.
-I liked the idea of touching everything I made.
-I didn't want to draw and fax my designs to some manufacturer overseas and to this day, most of my designs are on post-its and scraps of paper, on magazines, in books or on business cards.
+i started knitting souchi sweaters in my 500 sq ft apt in san francisco. i loved the look of a hand loomed sweater: the rolled seams and the rumpled lived in look. i liked the idea of touching everything i made. i didn't want to draw and fax my designs to some manufacturer overseas and to this day, most of my designs are on post-its and scraps of paper, on magazines, in books or on business cards.
 I have piles of my designs in drawers, cabinets & shoe boxes. thanks to paola and that one knitting class, souchi has been an ongoing process of exploration.

-Souchi is a labor of love, trust, inspiration & luxury.
-We respect the process, craft & beauty of something meant to last.
+souchi is a labor of love, trust, inspiration & luxury. i respect the process, craft & beauty of something meant to last.
 AND the desire to build, create & promote craftsmanship here in the states and the towns in which we live.
-I loved the pride my grandmother had in her one and only cashmere beaded sweater from the 1950's.
-She was a missionary & house cleaner who had been given this sweater which she treasured.
-I still have it, now almost 70 years old and in perfect condition.
-I create your Souchi to live with you that long.

-Souchi is designed & hand loomed solely by Suzi Johnson in her converted barn in seven castles.
-The Souchi retail store is in Aspen, Colorado.
+souchi is designed & hand loomed solely by me in our converted barn in seven castles. the souchi retail store is in aspen, colorado.